Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 # parquet_path, ["sensor_42", "sensor_43"])

 Tip: This dual-storage pattern is production-tested at scale.
 TimescaleDB handles the online workload with millisecond-latency SQL queries, while Parquet handles the offline workload with maximum throughput for ML.
-The sync job is simple, idempotent, and can be a single cron entry.
+The sync job is simple, idempotent, and can be implemented as a single cron entry.

 Performance Benchmarks

-Numbers talk.
-Here are representative benchmark results for a standardized workload: 100 million rows with 50 feature columns (a realistic preprocessed sensor dataset).
-All tests were run on a single machine with 32GB RAM and NVMe storage.
+Empirical results provide the clearest comparison.
+Representative benchmark results for a standardised workload — 100 million rows with 50 feature columns (a realistic preprocessed sensor dataset) — are presented below.
+All tests were run on a single machine with 32 GB of RAM and NVMe storage.

 Write Speed and Storage Efficiency